Comparison

 Pricing Comparison

-Describely has historically used a hybrid pricing model, with per-product pricing (starting near $0.75 per product as of older public data, verify current rates) and monthly subscription plans for higher-volume customers.
+Describely has historically used a hybrid pricing model: entry-tier per-product pricing published on describely.io, subject to change, verify current rates before procurement decisions.
+Monthly subscription plans exist for higher-volume customers.
 The per-product option is distinctive because it aligns cost with actual catalog generation volume.
 A seller generating 200 descriptions pays roughly twice what a seller generating 100 pays, rather than paying a flat tier.
 This matters for catalog-scale operations with variable usage.
-Verify current pricing at describely.io.

 DecodeIQ uses a credit-based subscription model.
 Category Scans consume the most credits because of the cross-network research cost, and listing generations consume credits as well.
 Monthly plans provide different credit allotments.
 For a seller focused on depth across a smaller number of categories, the credit model is typically cost-effective.
 Verify current pricing at decodeiq.ai.